How Julian Assange’s release from prison unfolded

 12.50am: WikiLeaks announces on X: “Julian Assange is free.”

-1.10am: His wife, Stella Assange, thanked his supporters on X as she announced he was “free”.
+1.10am: His wife, Stella Assange, thanks his supporters on X as she announces he is “free”.

 6am: Australian Prime Minister Anthony Albanese tells the Australian parliament: “We want him brought home to Australia.”